AWS SQS (Simple Queue Service)

 |Message Attributes||Key value list of message attributes to be sent with the message|

-For FIFO queue type, parameters list is like this,
+For FIFO queue type, parameters will be the following.

 |Message Payload||Payload of the message to be sent.|